Last Updated on January 22, 2023

 Kenku naming conventions are one of the most interesting facets of their expertise as mimics and lack of any language that is uniquely theirs.

-Because Kenku can mimic both language and any random sounds (think the kookaburra in Australia, which mimics the sounds of chainsaws with unsettling accuracy) they may have encountered, Kenku often choose names for themselves from the array of sounds they grew up hearing.
+Because Kenku can mimic both language and any random sounds they may have encountered, Kenku often choose names for themselves from the array of sounds they grew up hearing.

 Example Kenku Names: Hammer and Stone; Ripper; Rat Yelp; Page Turn; Bush Rustle; Hoofbeat; Snarl; Water Over Coals; Far-Off Hymnal; Donkey Bray; Shop Bell Chime; Arrow Passing By; Copper; Jangle Keys; Latch; Toast.